mkohlhaas/Haskell-in-Depth/notes.md

   - The module name can be hierarchical, with components separated by dots (e.g., Graphics.Rendering.Chart.Backend.Cairo).
 The Haskell Report does not set out a meaning for this hierarchy, ALTHOUGH EXISTING IMPLEMENTATIONS normally use it as an instruction for finding module source code files in subdirectories.
   - Note that a module is always imported by its full name, regardless of whether we import it from the same subdirectory (as in S.A) or a neighboring subdirectory (as in T.B ).
     ![Module Hierarchy](data/pics/module_hierarchy.png)
   - Whenever we write import in a program, we import a particular module but not the whole module subhierarchy.
-Hierarchical module names are about naming only, and we shouldn’t expect anything else.
+Hierarchical module names are about naming only, and we shouldn't expect anything else.

   - Provide include/module root path with -i`path` (no spaces after flag):
     ```shell